 There are oodles of inviting cafés, boutiques and street markets (especially the famous Albert Cuypmarket), and some of the best restaurants and bars in Europe.
 Make the most of your Amsterdam holiday and join the locals.
 Get on your bike to explore some of the city’s enticing parks and quirky neighbourhoods.

 Amsterdam is considered one of the best city breaks in Europe, especially from the UK.
+Luckily, cheap holidays to Amsterdam are possible!
 You can secure some seriously good bargains on the short flights and a city of Amsterdam's calibre has a wide, wide range of hotels to choose from.
 In fact, hotels in Amsterdam come in such a variety of shapes and sizes, you might struggle to find the one that's perfect for you.
 That's why we're here.

 Amsterdam Airport Schiphol is around 20 minutes via public transport to the Amsterdam Centraal station.